blessedjasonmwanza/MiWifiPasswords/README.md

 # MiWifiPasswords
-A tool to help you Hack and see all the passwords for Wifi-Networks your computer has ever connected to
+_A tool to help you Hack and see all the passwords for Wifi-Networks your computer has ever connected to_

+Wi Mi-Wifi-Passwords, its now easier to discover all wifi passwords and share with a new computer and a glimps of an eye :smile: